Obtain Justice for Your Loved One’s Wrongful Death

 Missouri law specifies three classes of people who can bring a wrongful death action to the court.
 The first class includes the decedent’s surviving spouse, their children, or the descendants of those children if the deceased’s children are dead.

-If no one from the first class is alive, then people categorized under the second class may file for wrongful death.
+If no one from the first class is alive, people categorized under the second class may file for wrongful death.
 People in this class include their surviving siblings or the descendants of those siblings.
 If there is no one from the second class who can file a wrongful death action, then the court appoints a plaintiff ad litem.
 The plaintiff ad litem is a court-appointed person who handles the case for an interested person who can benefit from such action.

 If you’re unsure if you can file wrongful death, it’s best to ask our experienced Kansas City, MO, wrongful death attorney.
 Contact us today to discuss the details of your case!